Table of Contents

 What Classes of Drugs Does Quetiapine Belong To?

-The class of drugs that quetiapine belongs to is called atypical antipsychotics, also known as second-generation antipsychotics.
+The class of drug that quetiapine belongs to is called atypical antipsychotics, also known as second-generation antipsychotics.
 This class of drugs was developed to attempt to reduce the Parkinson’s-like symptoms that traditional antipsychotic medications often caused.
 Symptoms such as tremors, walking with a shuffling gait, mask-like facial expressions, and tardive dyskinesia (referred to as extrapyramidal symptoms or EPS) are significantly reduced when atypical antipsychotics are used.3Abilify and Risperdal are also examples of atypical antipsychotic medications.

 Quetiapine was developed in 1985.
 It was first approved for medical use in the United States by the FDA in May 2007 under the brand names Seroquel and Seroquel XR for the treatment of schizophrenia.
 It was subsequently approved for the treatment of bipolar disorder in 2008 and major depressive disorder in 2009.